dimosthenis-k/unipi-guide/README.md

 # UniPi Guide
-## A native windows forms app developed as a sample for helping UniPi guests.
+## A native windows forms app developed as a sample digital guide/ information hub.
-### Repo used for developing a mockup University Guide for University of Piraeus

 Project co-developed with <a href= "https://github.com/Iasimo92"> Iasonas Simotas </a>